XiaoguangWang23/FiGraph/README.md

 **Under the following terms:**
 You must give appropriate credit.
 By using this dataset, you agree to these terms.
 This includes:
-  - Citing the authors as follows:
+  - Citing this Paper and authors as follows:
     - **Xiaoguang Wang** (wangxg@stu.xjtu.edu.cn, [ORCID: 0000-0002-6060-5883])
       *Xi'an Jiaotong University, Xi'an, China*
     - **Chenxu Wang** (Corresponding author, cxwang@mail.xjtu.edu.cn, [ORCID: 0000-0002-9539-5046])